-Children also have the opportunity to sing in the school choir and perform to the local community (for example at the church and at the care home within the village).
-We also use opportunities to enrich the music curriculum further by inviting specialist music teachers to perform and/or deliver workshops to the children, and taking children out of school to visit venues where musical professionals perform (eg. Glyndebourne Opera House).
+Children also have the opportunity to sing in the school choir and perform to the local community (for example at the church and at the care homes within the village).
+We also use opportunities to enrich the music curriculum further by inviting specialist music teachers to perform and/or deliver workshops to the children (eg. African drumming), and taking children out of school to visit venues where musical professionals perform (eg. Glyndebourne Opera House).